 The treated water is pumped to Union's two water towers, which together have a total water-storage capacity of 1 million gallons.
-From these towers, water is distributed throughout Union to 2,760 service connections via approximately 37.5 miles of pipe varying in diameter from 4 inches to 20 inches.
-Union pumped 160 million gallons of treated water in 2017.
-Union has a waterline connection with the City of Englewood, which can be opened if a water-related emergency should ever occur (for Englewood's report call 836-5106).
+From these towers, water is distributed throughout Union to 2816 service connections via approximately 37.5 miles of pipe varying in diameter from 4 inches to 20 inches.
+Union pumped 150 million gallons of treated water in 2019.
+Union has a waterline connection with the City of Englewood, which can be opened if a water-related emergency should ever occur (for Englewood's report call 937-836-5106).

 What are possible sources of contamination to drinking water?
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface f the land or through the ground, it dissolves naturally-occurring minerals and, in some cases radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Drinking water, including bottled water, may reasonably be expected to contain at least some small amount of contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about the contaminants and potential health effects can be obtained by calling EPA's Safe Drinking Water Hotline at 1-800-426-4791.
 As water travels through the ground on its way to the aquifer, it dissolves naturally occurring minerals and also can pick up substances resulting from the presence of animals/human activities.